zzzprojects/html-agility-pack/docs/pages/api/attributes/removeall-attribute.md

 ## public void RemoveAll()

-Remove all attributes in the list.
+Removes all attributes in the list.
 RemoveAll method is a member of **HtmlAgilityPack.HtmlAttributeCollection**

 ### Example

-The following example all attributes in the list.
+The following example removes all attributes in the list.

 {% highlight csharp %}